 Less Amazon shipping costs

-Less the purchase price (net) agreed in electronic Annex 1
+Less the purchase price agreed between you and SPACEGOATS (net)

 Service Invoice (SI)

 Another part of your monthly billing is the Service Invoice (SI).
 We use it to charge for example incurred delivery and storage fees, the basic fee, and other services you booked (such as PPC costs or packaging registration).

 Additionally, we issue Goods Invoices.
 Starting in the billing period of November 2021, a GI is issued in order to reflect stock adjustments and remissions.
 GIs do not have to be paid anymore since they only act as a corrective document to the original GC that is mentioned in the GI invoice items.

 Finally, you’ll receive three booking overviews for each accounting month.
 These show an overview of your payouts, how the difference amounts are calculated as well as further details that are relevant to your accounting:

 - Overview 1: Payments on the 2nd of the month

 - Overview 2: Payments on the 16th of the month

 - Overview 3: List of already shipped products and their sales in the respective period (= basis for GC payment)